Lumbar Spine Surgery: Will You Need Surgery for Your Lower Back Pain?

 Posterior Lumbar Interbody Fusion (PLIF): A PLIF is performed through the back of the spine.
 Decompression is performed by laminectomy and discectomy.
 The spine is stabilized using cages or interbody spacers and bone graft.
 Pedicle screws, connected to rods or plates, are fixed to the vertebral pedicles above and below the fusion site to supplement spinal stabilization.

 Transforaminal Lumbar Interbody Fusion (TLIF): A TLIF is performed through the painful side of the body in which the patient has pain.
 A facetectomy allows access to a disc space from beneath the pedicle.
 Facetectomy and discectomy decompress the affected nerve and a single cage or interbody space and bone graft fuses the spine.
 Pedicle screws with rods or plates provide supplemental stabilization.

 Extreme Lateral Lumbar Interbody Fusion (XLIF): XLIF is a minimal access procedure performed through the side of the body.
 After discectomy, a special cage is inserted into the interbody space to provide spinal stabilization.
 Pedicle screws may be used for added stabilization.

 Lumbar Artificial Discs

 Some surgeons implant lumbar artificial discs.
-Careful patient selection is important because an artificial disc is not an appropriate alternative to low back fusion in every case.
+Careful patient selection is important because an artificial disc is not always an appropriate alternative to low back fusion in every case.
 An artificial disc allows motion to continue, whereas spinal fusion stops motion.
-This technology is new and only a few products are FDA-approved.

 Conclusion on Lumbar Spine Surgery